 Minimum Down Payment for VA Loans in Washington: Zero

 From a borrower’s perspective, financing an entire home purchase and having no down payment is a pretty big deal.
-That’s why many of the borrowers who use this program attempt to stay within the official size limits.
 This allows them to complete the purchase without putting any money down at all.

 Having the ability to buy a home with no down payment is one of the biggest benefits of VA loans in Washington.
 But it’s not the only benefit.
 This program also allows most borrowers to avoid paying mortgage insurance, which is typically required when little or no money is put down.